Indian Premier League: Title sponsorship

-In 2017, Vivo retained the rights for 2018-22 with a winning bid of ₹2199 crore.
+In 2017, Vivo retained the rights for 2018–22 with a winning bid of ₹2199 crore.
 In August 2020, Vivo canceled the rights due to a military stand-off between India and China.
 The withdrawal was also a result of Vivo's market losses due to the COVID pandemic; Vivo intended to return as sponsor for the following three years.
 Dream11 became sponsors for 2020 for ₹222 crore.
 Vivo returned for 2021 but withdrew again, and was replaced by the Tata Group for the next two seasons.
-InsideSport reported the BCCI would receive ₹498 crore for the 2022-23 seasons from title sponsors.
+InsideSport reported the BCCI would receive ₹498 crore for the 2022–23 seasons from title sponsors.
 Vivo had agreed to pay a higher amount for the last two seasons of its contract due to the league's expansion from 2022.
 Due to the new deal's structure, Tata would pay ₹335 crore per year while Vivo would pay the deficit of ₹163 crore.
-Aramco bought the rights to advertise on the Purple and Orange caps in 2022.
+Aramco bought the sponsorship rights for the Orange and Purple Caps in 2022.